EslamSabry00/todo.github.io-/README.md

 2) you can move task from todo to doing and from doing to done
 3) you can remove done tasks
 ## Skills
-OOP - PHP - mySql DB - sql
+OOP - PHP - mySql DB - sql - PDO